ryanbenac33/ProjectShowcase/Butterfly Analysis/README.md

 # Butterfly Data: Change in Wing Proportions Over Time

-# Data 332: Systems Analysis and Design Final Project
+# Data 332 Final Project

 This repository contains two data analysis reports on butterfly and ladybug datasets.
 The projects align with the following project guidelines:
 1. Keep data integrity to show the RAW data vs CLEANED data